 During summers you will need to water it every day because obviously, the water will dry out quickly.

 Before watering it make sure to insert your finger inside the soil if it’s dry or not.

 If it feels dry and easily breaks then water it thoroughly.

 If it feels moist you can avoid watering it.

-Remember, overwatering and underwatering both can have adverse effect on your plant.
+Remember, overwatering and underwatering both can have an adverse effect on your plant.

 How to Grow Tinda Faster

-After a few days, you will get your small saplings now you can grow them directly in the potting soil.
+Within a few days earlier than its usual time, you will get your small saplings now you can grow and transplant them into the container.

 I hope, you have now understood the whole process and will be able to grow it smoothly.